 I feel confident in recommending Thirsties as a brand as I have seen them stand by their products time and time again when issues have been raised in cloth diaper Facebook groups.

 Thirsties training pants are definitely an investment as they are not cheap.
-With that said, they are completely on par with the other waterproof training pants in the same category (check out my primer on Training Pants for Beginners to learn more about this category of waterproof training pants vs. training underwear and overnight trainers).
+With that said, they are completely on par with the other waterproof training pants in the same category.

-Thirsties training pants are available at most cloth diaper retailers, and on Amazon.
+Thirsties training pants are available at most cloth diaper retailers and Target.
 Their wide availability is likely due to the Thirsties brand being so strong and longstanding in the market, as the training pants themselves only came onto the market in 2018.

 “Thirsties Training Pants are quickly becoming a top favourite of mine….